-Have you ever wanted to take advantage of Pinterest’s 250 million viewer audience in order to sell your product online?
+Have you ever wanted to put your products in front of Pinterest’s 320 million viewer audience in order to sell your product online?

 If you’re thinking of doing this, there are two ways to go about it:

-- Tediously and painstakingly create a Pin for each of your (possibly hundreds of?) products, including a photo, title, description, features, and price, or…
+- Log into Pinterest and tediously create a Pin for each of your (possibly hundreds of?) products, including a photo, title, description, features, and price, or…

 - Download a plugin, install and configure it on your WooCommerce store, bulk pin all your products in one go, and call it a day.

-That plugin, Pinterest for WooCommerce, which is new as of its first release in Feburary 2019, is now available as a full-featured extension on WooCommerce.com.
+That plugin, Pinterest for WooCommerce, is available as a full-featured extension on WooCommerce.com.
 With it, you can:

 - Display important product information on each pin, such as product name, description, price, and availability